johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL.2 Four Fundamentals of Flight.md

 1. Always be scanning for traffic!
 2. Use the visual horizon to maintain direction and pitch attitude ([[NoseReferenceForSL.jpeg|image]])
 3. Use wingtip reference to maintain level flight
-4. Periodically cross-check the altimeter and HSI ([[90%-10% Outside vs Inside|aim for 90-10 split of time looking outside vs inside]])
+4. Periodically cross-check the altimeter and heading indicator ([[90%-10% Outside vs Inside|aim for 90-10 split of time looking outside vs inside]])
 5. Keep a light grip on the controls
 6. Use trim to help